pahmadii/pahmadii/README.md

-👋 Hi, I’m @pahmadii
-👀 I’m interested in Backend Development, Clean Code, and Cloud Technologies.
-🌱 I’m currently learning Node.js, Docker,
-💞️ I’m looking to collaborate on Open Source Projects and Backend System Designs.
-😄 Pronouns: She/Her
-⚡ Fun fact: I can write backend APIs faster than I can brew a cup of coffee!

 # Hi there, I'm Pahmadii! 👋

 Welcome to my GitHub profile!
 I'm a **Junior Backend Developer** passionate about creating scalable, secure, and high-performance server-side applications.